 Part V: Housing Assistance Payments Contract.
 This part discusses HAP contract requirements and policies including the execution, term, and termination of the HAP contract.
-In addition, it describes how the HAP contract may be amended and identifies provisions that may be added to the HAP contract at the PHA's discretion.
+In addition, it describes how the HAP contract may be amended and identifies provisions that may be added to the HAP contract at COC's discretion.

 Part VI: Selection of PBV Program Participants.
-This part describes the requirements and policies governing how the PHA and the owner will select a family to receive PBV assistance.
+This part describes the requirements and policies governing how COC and the owner will select a family to receive PBV assistance.